-If we successfully develop and commercialize products, there can be no assurances that we will not experience reliability problems in the future.
+There can be no assurances that we will not experience reliability problems in the future.
 Any reliability problems that adversely affect our ability to operate our networks would likely reduce revenues and restrict the growth of our business.
 Our future success will also depend in part on other factors, including, but not limited to, our ability to:

-- · find secure hosting; - · enhance our offerings; - address the needs of our prospective users; - · respond to technological advances and emerging industry standards and practices on a timely and cost-effective basis; and - · develop, enhance, and improve the responsiveness, functionality and features of our infrastructure services and networks.
+- find secure hosting; - · enhance our offerings; - address the needs of our prospective users; - · respond to technological advances and emerging industry standards and practices on a timely and cost-effective basis; and - develop, enhance and improve the responsiveness, functionality and features of our infrastructure services and networks.